Sparsh-UpcycleX/best-of-waste-idea/README.md

 Once the waste type is determined based on sensor inputs, a corresponding **servo motor** is activated to direct the waste into the appropriate bin—**metal**, **plastic**, or **organic**.
 These bins are not just simple containers; they are connected to additional conveyor belts that transport the sorted waste into designated **warehouse sections**.
 Inside each warehouse section, an **ultrasonic sensor** measures the fill level of the stored waste.
 These readings are transmitted in real-time to **Firebase**, a cloud-based database, using a **Wi-Fi module (such as ESP8266)** connected to the Arduino.

 The collected data on waste levels is then pulled from Firebase and displayed on a **custom-built website dashboard**.
 This dashboard provides a clear, user-friendly interface showing each bin's current fill level, the last update time, and alerts when bins approach capacity.
 This system not only automates waste sorting but also enables efficient monitoring and data-driven decision-making for waste management.
-In essence, "Best of Waste" brings together automation, smart sensing, and cloud technology to promote sustainable and hygienic waste handling practices.
+In essence, "Best of Waste" brings together automation, smart sensing, and cloud technology to promote sustainable and hygienic waste handling practices.It will work like this-

 Start
    │
    ▼
 Waste enters via Conveyor Belt
    │
    ▼
 Waste reaches Main Bin (Processing Area)
    │
    ▼
 Passes through Sensors:
   ├── Raindrop Sensor (moisture)
   ├── IR Sensor (object detection)